MicrosoftDocs/learn/learn-pr/aspnetcore/blazor-build-rich-interactive-components/includes/4-improve-app-interactivity-lifecycle-events.md

 The `StateHasChanged` method calls the `ShouldRender` method of the component.
 The purpose of this method is to determine whether the state change requires the component to rerender the view.
 By default, all state changes trigger a render operation, but you can override the `ShouldRender` method and define your decision-making logic.
 The `ShouldRender` method returns `true` if the view should be rendered again, or `false` otherwise.

 If the component needs rendering, you can use the `BuildRenderTree` method to generate a model that can update the version of the DOM the browser uses to display the UI.
-You can use the default implementation of this method the `ComponentBase` class provides, or you can override it with custom logic if you have specific requirements.
+You can use the default method implementation that the `ComponentBase` class provides, or you can override it with custom logic if you have specific requirements.

 Next, the component view is rendered and the UI is updated.
 Finally, the component runs the `OnAfterRender` and `OnAfterRenderAsync` methods.
 At this point, the UI is fully functional, and you can interact with JavaScript and any elements in the DOM.
 Use these methods to do any other steps that require access to the fully rendered content, such as calling JavaScript code from JS interop.